Walleot/walleot-docs/docs/sdks/typescript.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 The Walleot TypeScript SDK enables you to integrate payment functionality into your MCP (Model Context Protocol) servers.
-This guide covers installation, initialization, pricing tools, and payment flows.
+This guide covers installation, initialization, pricing tools, and payment coordination modes.

 ## Installation